LTLA/gesel.js/README.md

 Search for interesting gene sets, client-side.
 This uses Javascript to do the queries in the browser, improving latency and avoiding the need for a back-end service.
-The queries rely on prebuilt indices for gene sets of interest, e.g., [here](https://github.com/LTLA/gesel-feedstock).
+The queries rely on prebuilt references for gene sets of interest, e.g., [here](https://github.com/LTLA/gesel-feedstock).

-## Quick start
+## Installation

 [**gesel**](https://www.npmjs.com/package/gesel) can be installed with the usual commands: